 • Heart failure: Use with caution in patients with a history of heart failure and renal impairment.
 Monitor for signs and symptoms of heart failure during therapy and consider discontinuation of therapy if heart failure develops.

-• Hepatic impairment: Use with caution in patients with hepatic dysfunction; safety and efficacy have not been established in severe hepatic dysfunction.
+• Hepatic impairment: Use with caution in patients with hepatic dysfunction.

 • Renal impairment: Use with caution in patients with moderate-to-severe renal dysfunction and end-stage renal disease (ESRD) requiring hemodialysis; dosing adjustment required.